Zoombinis: Deductive reasoning

 Sub-games such as "Allergic Cliffs" and "Stone Cold Caves" require the player to find patterns and arrangements of the Zoombinis in order to pass the obstacle.
 Each game also has a select number of attempts which may be failures before a Zoombini is taken back to the beginning of a path segment (to Zoombini Isle, or to the base camps of Shelter Rock and Shade Tree), giving an incentive for the player to think critically and not randomly guess answers.
 As a result, these games enable players' deductive skills while also enforcing strategic efficiency.

 Hypothesis testing

 Players also encounter critical thinking with testing and observing different logical outcomes in "Pizza Pass" and "Mudball Wall".
 By examining the varying characteristics of toppings on a pizza and the number and color of dots on a wall, the player can experiment with the correct patterns to get the Zoombinis to the next level.
 Similarly, with the deductive reasoning sub-games, these exercises discourage random guessing by giving only a few options to fail before losing a Zoombini.
 However, with the games that involve more hypothesis testing, the incorrect guesses remain on the screen in a categorized pile so that the player might learn from previous attempts to come to the correct conclusion.

-Game effectiveness with students

-With the game's release in the Spring of 1996, through its continued use in the present, observations of the game have shown it to be efficient and useful for students and teachers alike.
-As a learning tool, the game is fun and interactive for children born into the continuously evolving technological era of 2016.
-The characters are generalized, but still have a cartoonish look to entice any young person who wants to learn, and the format of the game inspires group work.
-The communication created between two or more players talking about how to find the right kind of pizza or nose, eyes, and hair matching Zoombini is a simple and effective way that students have fun learning with the game.